Dorneyville, Pennsylvania

 Dorneyville is a census-designated place in Lehigh County, Pennsylvania.
 As of the 2020 census the population was 4,850.
 Dorneyville is located just west of Allentown in South Whitehall Township and Salisbury Township.

 It is located off Interstate 78 and is home to the northern terminus of U.S. Route 222.
-It is split between the Allentown ZIP codes of 18103 and 18104.
-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is split between the Allentown ZIP Codes of 18103 and 18104.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Dorneyville is home to the Dorney Park & Wildwater Kingdom amusement park.
 The historic King George Inn, founded in 1756, also is located in Dorneyville.

 Geography

 Dorneyville is located in south-central Lehigh County in the southern corner of South Whitehall Township and the west end of Salisbury Township.
 It is bordered to the northeast and east by the Allentown city limits, and to the northwest by the unincorporated community of Cetronia.

-Interstate 78 forms the southern boundary of Dorneyville, with access from Exit 54 (US-222/Hamilton Boulevard) and Exit 55 (South Cedar Crest Boulevard).
+I-78 forms the southern boundary of Dorneyville, with access from Exit 54 (U.S. 222/Hamilton Boulevard) and Exit 55 (South Cedar Crest Boulevard).
 I-78 leads west 80 mi to Harrisburg, the state capital, and east 90 mi to the Holland Tunnel and Lower Manhattan.
-US-222 leads southwest 34 mi to Reading.
+US 222 leads southwest 34 mi to Reading.
 South Cedar Crest Boulevard leads south as Pennsylvania Route 29, 3 mi to Emmaus.

 According to the U.S. Census Bureau, Dorneyville has a total area of 5.2 sqkm, of which 0.02 sqkm, or 0.46%, are water.
-Cedar Creek, a northeast-flowing tributary of Little Lehigh Creek, runs through the northwest side of the CDP, where Dorney Park is located.
-Via the Little Lehigh, Dorneyville is part of the Lehigh River and consequently the Delaware River watersheds.
+Cedar Creek, a northeast-flowing tributary of Little Lehigh Creek, runs through the northwest side of the Dorneyville, where Dorney Park is located.
+Dorneyville, through the Little Lehigh River, is part of the Lehigh River and Delaware River watersheds.

 Demographics

-As of the census of 2010, there were 4,406 people and 1,705 total housing units.
-The 2013-2017 American Community Survey 5-Year Estimates determined that the current population of Dorneyville is somewhere around 4,262.
+As of the 2010 census, there were 4,406 people and 1,705 total housing units.
+The 2013-2017 American Community Survey 5-Year Estimates determined that the current population of Dorneyville is approximately 4,262.
 About 46.9% is male and 53.1% is female.
 The median age is 48.2.
 The racial makeup is about 85.6% White, 9.5% African American, 3.0% Asian, 0.6% Hispanic or Latino 0.5% of some other race, and 1.3% of two or more races.
 96.2% of people have graduated high school.
 The median household income is $88,968.
 Only 2.2% of civilians lie below the poverty line.